 Saint Joseph High School was founded in 1915.
-We are a Catholic parish high school located in Natrona Heights, PA above the scenic Allegheny River Valley.
-We are the oldest Catholic high school in the Diocese of Pittsburgh.
-Saint Joseph High School currently educates 200 students from 2 dioceses, 44 parishes, 4 counties and 21 school districts.
+We are a Catholic High School located in Natrona Heights, PA.
+We have more history than any other Catholic high school in the Diocese of Pittsburgh.
+Saint Joseph High School currently educates 130 students from 2 dioceses, 33 parishes, 4 counties and 20 school districts.
 We are accredited by the Middle States Association of Colleges and Schools.

 We believe that each person is called to spiritual and moral growth which is the ultimate goal of all curriculum and programs.
 Through an understanding of the Gospel message and active participation in Liturgy and prayer, each student is encouraged to grow in relationship with God and neighbor.